 "That's the crux of this discussion' I chimed in, "as a race we are governed by two conflicting programs.
 On the one hand we have the capacity to think new, to discover new realities; and on the other hand, our brains are wired for safety and security.
 Going against the authority and the status quo can endanger us.
 Leaving the crowd and going into uncharted territory alone can also lead us into trouble.
 That's why the majority choose group-security, peer-approval over new experiences.
 When I say the majority, I mean 99%!"

 She asked, "I understand, but how creativity training can help here?"

 I explained, "People talk about getting out of the box.
-But they don't realise they created the box themselves.
+But they don't realize they created the box themselves.
 When they choose safety and security in conventional methods, rather than the new possible realities, they are locking themselves up in the box.
 Because everyone is in the same box, it seems it is the best thing to happen to the humankind.
 It feels normal.
-They don't even realise they are shackled by old thinking.
+They don't even realize they are shackled by old thinking.

 I will word your assumption differently.
 Rather than saying all human beings are creative, I say, all human beings have the potential to be creative.
-To realise this potential, we must make a choice.
+To realize this potential, we must make a choice.
 We must believe in our inner power to create rather than depend on other authorities to create the 'world' for us.

 That's where creativity training helps.
 The trainers show you the box in its stark reality, and then give the participants tips and techniques to be free from the narrow assumptions binding them.

 It's like giving the people a torch!
 When you have a torch you feel a little more comfortable going into an unknown alley.
 You muster the courage to go deeper into a cave and might find hidden treasures, or a path to a whole new world".

 She chuckled, "That's a nice way to put it.
 Though, you didn't mention about the strange creatures that might be there in the cave.
 But a creative torch will sure increase the chances that I will go in!"